Super Bowl 59 Gatorade Shower Odds

 What Are The Rules For Betting The Gatorade Shower?

-The rules for betting on the Gatorade shower could differ depending on which online sportsbook you are using.
-The first rule to be aware of comes on if the book offers odds or not for no Gatorade shower being done.
-If the book does not offer odds on a Gatorade shower and no shower is done, the book could either mark it as “no contest” and refund your bet, or they could mark it as a loss.
-There could also be an instance where there are two Gatorade showers on the winning coach in which they could choose to use the first shower as the winner or payout on both of them.
+The rules for betting on the Gatorade shower could differ depending on which sportsbook you are using.
+The first rule to be aware of is if no shower is done.
+Do they refund bets or is that an option to bet as well?
+There could also be an instance where there are two Gatorade colors used on the winning coach.
+They might rule in favor of the first shower or rule it a no contest.

 Bovada Sportsbook